“Why would I ever fear success?”

 - Making excuses for why now is not the time to do the thing you’re afraid of.

-There are many things you can do about a fear of success.
+There are many things you can do to overcome the fear of success and one of the key ways is awareness.

 It’s like the quote: